msymt/ctf-writeups/cyberApocalypseCTF2022/README.md

 [X] Flaggle Alpha    | admin secret power hidden        |       *        [*]
 Which dimension would you like to examine?
 1
 The Ice Dimension
 Which dimension would you like to examine?
-9
-That option was invalid.
-Which dimension would you like to examine?
-8
-That option was invalid.
-Which dimension would you like to examine?
-7
-That option was invalid.
-Which dimension would you like to examine?
 6
 [X] That entry is encrypted - please enter your WIDE decryption key: sup3rs3cr3tw1d3 HTB{str1ngs_4r3nt_4lw4ys_4sc11}